jupyterhub/jupyterhub/docs/source/reference/server-api.md

 started
 : ISO801 timestamp indicating when the server was last started

-We've seen the `servers` model with no servers and with one 'ready' server.
+We've seen the `servers` model with no servers and with one `ready` server.
 Here is what it looks like immediately after requesting a server launch, while the server is not ready yet: